JuliaStats/Distributions.jl/docs/src/fit.md

 d = fit(D, x)
 ```

 This statement fits a distribution of type `D` to a given dataset `x`, where `x` should be an array comprised of all samples.
-The fit function will choose a reasonable way to fit the distribution, which, in most cases, is [maximum likelihood estimation] (http://en.wikipedia.org/wiki/Maximum_likelihood).
+The fit function will choose a reasonable way to fit the distribution, which, in most cases, is [maximum likelihood estimation](http://en.wikipedia.org/wiki/Maximum_likelihood).

 ## Maximum Likelihood Estimation